Centre for Missional Leadership

 The Centre for Missional Leadership (CML) was a theological centre specialising in applied theology.
 It was based in Watford, 20 miles northwest of central London, England.

 CML taught applied theology with the aim of equipping Christians for practical evangelism.
 Located on the Watford High Street, CML was an urban centre for Christian learning in the fields of applied theology and Christian mission.
 The centre trained Christians for ministries that are both in and outside the church.
 Many non-church ministries were also developed.

 Workplace ministry

 Movements that aim to equip people in the workplace are trying to create a shift in attitude from seeing work as a "necessary evil" to a vehicle for evangelism.

-CML rejects what it believes to be a false dichotomy and dualism of the sacred and secular divides.
+CML rejected what it believed to be a false dichotomy and dualism of the sacred and secular divides.
 An early proponent of this thinking was the theologian John Stott who, through his seminal work with the Lausanne movement, sought to affirm belief in the central calling to ministry and mission of all Christians, regardless of their field of work.
 Stott wrote: “Every honourable work should be seen by Christians as some kind of co-operation with God, in which we share with Him in the transformation of the world which He has made and committed to our care”.
 A particular expression of Stott’s thinking reached culmination in the founding of the London Institute for Contemporary Christianity (LICC) in 1982, now led by Mark Greene who has been a visiting lecturer at CML.
 The aim of LICC is to encourage evangelical Christians to put all areas of their lives under belief in the lordship of Jesus Christ.

 C. S. Lewis has spoken about William Tyndale's rejection of the secular/sacred divide.
 This is based on the Puritan ideals of leading an ordered and disciplined life that integrates both secular and religious aspects.

 The Business as Mission Movement also aims to assist Christians in the workplace.
 The movement was inspired by YWAM and aims to provide "resources for Christians to live out their faith in all aspects of life and to have purpose, perspective and impact that glorifies the Kingdom of God."